 How fast is urgent or express service for Canadian passport?

 Urgent or express service provide the fastest processing times.
-A passport through urgent service is ready the following business day, while via express service it can take anywhere from two to nine business days.
+A valid passport through urgent service is ready the following business day, while via express service it can take anywhere from two to nine business days.

 Do entrepreneurs on a Startup Visa get a Canadian passport?